icarogabryel/simple-http-like-server/README.md

 ## How It Works

+1. Server Reception:

     This server uses a TCP socket and listens for incoming connections.
 When a connection is received, the server reads the incoming data and put it into a buffer.
 Every received data is added to this buffer until the end marker `\0` is found.

-After the end marker is found, the server handles the request, sends a response back to the client and closes the connection.
+After the end marker is found, the server processes the request.
+Because the server is stateless, it closes the connection after sending the response.

+2. Request Handling:

+    The requests uses JSON format.
+The request is a JSON object with the following fields:

+    - `method`: The HTTP method used in the request.
+    - `path`: The path of the requested resource.
+    - `data`: The data sent in the request body.

 ## How to Run